-Enter the final height, velocity, and time into the calculator to determine the initial height from which an object was dropped or thrown vertically.
-This calculator assumes the only force acting on the object is gravity.
+Enter the final height, time, and initial vertical speed (then choose up/down) into the calculator to determine the initial height from which an object was dropped or thrown vertically.
+This calculator assumes the only force acting on the object is gravity (air resistance is ignored).

 Initial Height Formula

-The following formula is used to calculate the initial height:
+The following formula is used to calculate the initial height (using the convention that up is positive and g is the positive magnitude of gravitational acceleration):

 Variables: